-I'm an Australian freelance writer focused on travel, food and wine, design and interiors... all the good stuff, really!
+I'm an Australian freelance writer focused on travel, food and wine, design and interiors.

-Since going freelance, I've written for national and international magazines and newspapers including Vogue Living, Delicious, SMH Good Food, Australian Traveller, The Australian Financial Review's Life & Leisure, International Traveller, Conde Nast Traveller (India), Destinations of the World News (Dubai), smh.com.au (Daily Life, Domain, Essential Kids), Jetstar Asia magazine, Women's Health, realestate.com.au/lifestyle, body + soul (Sunday Telegraph), and Good Health.
+Since going freelance, I've written for national and international mastheads including Vogue Living, Delicious, The SMH (Good Food), Australian Traveller, The Australian Financial Review's Life & Leisure, International Traveller, Conde Nast Traveller (India), Destinations of the World News (Dubai), smh.com.au (Daily Life, Domain, Essential Kids), Jetstar Asia magazine, Women's Health, realestate.com.au, body + soul (Sunday Telegraph), and Good Health.

 Former Banc Sydney chef Liam Tomlin is helping to create unique and amazing culinary experiences in southern Africa.

 Midway through my phone interview with Liam Tomlin, he pauses.
 "Oh, you're not gonna believe it," he says.
 "A monkey's just come in and grabbed the sugar off the table."
 Cue mild expletive; the amused exasperation of one accustomed to such interruptions.
 "You turn your back for one minute..."

 A fresh fine-dining option is creating a buzz at the intimate Johannesburg lodgings where Nelson Mandela once stayed, writes Nikki Wallman

 Tucked away like a precious secret between the dense green fringes of Yala National Park and a boulder-strewn beach overlooking the Indian Ocean, Wild Coast Tented Lodge in Sri Lanka is an extraordinary confluence of glamour and grit.
 Imbued with a frontier-like sense of luxury, a thrilling sense of surrender to nature hums beneath every surface.